Sherlock (EP): Commercial performance and reception

-On March 22, 2012, the group started their official promotions and performed the title song for the first on M!
-Countdown.
-This was followed by appearances on other South Korean music programs such as Inkigayo and Music Bank.

 The EP sold over 135,000 copies at release and ranked number one on the Gaon Album Chart, making it the best-selling release of March 2012.
 It was the fifth best-selling album of the year in South Korea, with over 180,000 copies sold.
 It placed at number five on the Billboard World Albums chart and number ten on the Billboard Heatseekers chart.
 In April, the group won first place for two consecutive weeks on Music Bank and three times on Inkigayo.
 Shinee performed their final music stage on MBC's Music Core on April 21, 2012.

-Hwang Sunup of IZM magazine gave the EP 3.5 out of 5 stars, praising the experimental attempt to create the title track "Sherlock" by mixing up "Clue" and "Note" as well as the lyrics for each song.
+Hwang Sun-up of IZM magazine gave the EP 3.5 out of 5 stars, praising the experimental attempt to create the title track "Sherlock" by mixing up "Clue" and "Note" as well as the lyrics for each song.
 However, he was disappointed with the remaining songs on the EP, stating these feel more ordinary compared to the impact of the first three tracks.